 Keep It Genuine

 A strong resume and a great attitude can open doors, but sometimes it takes a little time and patience to see results.
 Stay the course, and don't be tempted to look for "shortcuts" that can actually hold you back.
-Turn to LiveCareer for resume building tools, cover letter guidelines, and job-search leads that can help you win without ever having to compromise.
+Turn to LiveCareer for resume building tools, cover letter guidelines, and job search advice that can help you win without ever having to compromise.